-Section 3 describes the different recruitment strategies to evaluate the prototype and to engage participation, the activities done so far for user evaluation of the pilot and the plan for the next months regarding actions to evaluate the prototype, engage participants and increase the user base.
-The covid-19 crisis had an impact on all the face-to-face recruitment strategies.
+Section 4 presents the different recruitment strategies to evaluate the prototype and to engage participation, the activities done so far for user evaluation of the pilot and the plan for the next months regarding actions to evaluate the prototype, engage participants and increase the user base.
+The COVID-19 crisis had an impact on all the face-to-face recruitment strategies.
 Thus, virtual strategies have been implemented to evaluate the prototype, while online strategies have been delayed.
-Section 3.4 explains the procedure and results obtained during the online evaluation workshop performed from 6th to 13th of april with 15 participants, to evaluate the functionality and usability of the english version of the prototype.
+Section 4.4 explains the procedure and results obtained during the online evaluation workshop performed from 6th to 13th of April 2020 with 15 participants, to evaluate the functionality and usability of the english version of the prototype.
 Preliminary results of the workshop gave insights of minor functional errors that have been fixed for the next iteration of the workshop (testing the spanish version).
 Regarding the usability, we could validate that participants were able to use the platform without major problems.
 We also measured the System Usability Scale (SUS) through a survey with 13 of the participants, and we obtained an average score of 74.6/100.
 Results also highlighted the importance of the recommendation system and the need for transparency (i.e. clear explanations about how every section of the platform works) within the platform.
-A summarized timeline with the plans for the next months is presented in section 3.5.
+Section 5 presents the conclusions of the deliverable and future work in the context of the evaluation, ed in the pilo the evaluation of the usability and the engagemen t st rategies